wangbingjie/blast/docs/developer_guide/dev_running_blast.rst

 Running Blast locally
 =====================

-If you want to develop on blast, for most things, you will have to run blast locally to see the effect of your code changes.
+If you want to develop on Blast, for most things, you will have to run Blast locally to see the effect of your code changes.
 This pages walks you through how to install Blast and get it running on your machine.